-The Find Centroids task that finds and generates points from the representative center (centroid) of each input multipoint, line, or area feature.
-Finding the centroid of a feature is very common for many analytical workflows where the resulting points can then be used in other analytic workflows.
+The Find Centroids task finds and generates points from the representative center (centroid) of each input multipoint, line, or area feature.
+Finding the centroid of a feature is common for many analytical workflows in which the resulting points can then be used in other analytic workflows.

 For example, polygon features that contain demographic data can be converted to centroids that can be used in network analysis.